Phonexa Review and Alternatives

 Advanced tracking

 In Phonexa, you can’t combine pixel tracking and S2S postback tracking to maximize traffic attribution, which is an industry standard that allows cookie-based and cookieless methods to complement each other.
 In Phonexa, you’re forced to choose one or the other, which effectively prevents proper tracking.
-See our article on How to set tracking.
+That is problematic because Phonexa pixel tracking is flawed.
+One of our clients’ affiliate programs saw 50% drop in measured affiliate traffic after moving to Phonexa and using their tracking pixel.
+They had to replicate the entire first-party pixel tracking setup on their side (and use postbacks instead) just to use the tool.

 Commission levels with different paid goals